Strategy

 Enterprises, investors and financial institutions for which delivering positive impact is not embedded in their purpose, but whose vision is to operate sustainably (referred to across the actions as sustainability-aligned organisations).
 In other words, these organisations seek to operate in alignment with minimum sustainability thresholds for people and the natural environment, based on the available science and as enshrined in international agreements.
 For these organisations, impact management remains an important component of the organisation’s strategy, and serves to ensure that, across its operations and activities, significant negative impacts are addressed and positive impacts are maximised.

 These two models are not mutually exclusive nor inclusive.
-An organisation for which delivering positive impact is an integral part of their purpose and goals, may not necessarily set out to operate sustainably on the whole (i.e. in relation to the impact topics that are not part of its core focus).
+An organisation for which delivering positive impact is an integral part of their purpose and goals, may not necessarily set out to operate sustainably on the whole (i.e. in relation to the impact topics See the Identify action to learn more about impact topics that are not part of its core focus).
 On the other hand, an organisation seeking to operate sustainably may gradually find it possible and strategic to embed specific impact objectives directly within its purpose.

 There are, of course, organisations for which delivering positive impact is not embedded in their purpose nor is operating sustainably a goal for them.
 For this third category of organisations, impact management is not directly embedded into their strategy.
 This does not mean that sustainability-related practices are necessarily absent.
 These organisations may manage their sustainability-related risks and ensure compliance with sustainability-related regulation, and address a subset of impacts in the process.